-About the a-IPC Certification Examination
+About the a-IPCTM Certification Examination

-The a-IPC (Associate - Infection Prevention and Control) entry-level certification examination is a measure of basic infection prevention competency.
+The a-IPCTM (Associate - Infection Prevention and ControlTM) entry-level certification examination is a measure of basic infection prevention competency.
 It is intended for the novice IP and those interested in pursuing careers in infection prevention and control.
-The a-IPC examination is an objective, multiple-choice examination consisting of 100 questions (85 of these questions are used in computing the score).
+The a-IPCTM examination is an objective, multiple-choice examination consisting of 100 questions (85 of these questions are used in computing the score).

-Objectives of a-IPC Certification
+Objectives of a-IPCTM Certification

-The purpose of the a-IPC certification process is to protect the public by:
+The purpose of the a-IPCTM certification process is to protect the public by:

-- Providing standardized measurement of current essential knowledge needed for persons interested in a career in infection prevention; - Encouraging individual growth and study, thereby promoting professionalism among professionals in infection prevention and control; and - 3.
-Formally recognizing professionals pursuing a position in the field of infection prevention and control.
+- Providing standardized measurement of current essential knowledge needed for persons interested in a career in infection prevention; - 2.
+Encouraging growth and study in infection prevention and control; and - 3.
+Formally recognizing aspiring professionals pursuing a career in the field of infection prevention and control.

-To obtain the a-IPC credential, a candidate must only have interest in the field of infection prevention and control and pass the examination.
-The a-IPC credential is valid for three (3) years, at which time the a-IPC credential is not renewable and successfully passing the CIC® examination is the only method to maintain certification in infection prevention and control.
+To obtain the a-IPC[TM] credential, a candidate must only have interest in the field of infection prevention and control and pass the examination.
+The a-IPC[TM] credential is valid for three (3) years, at which time the a-IPC[TM] credential is not renewable and successfully passing the CIC[®] examination is the only method to maintain certification in infection prevention and control.